-Which Investor Visa USA?
+Which US Investor Visa?

 This category of visa can also be granted to employees who hold the same nationality as the principal investor, where they are engaging in duties of an executive or supervisory nature, or have special qualifications.

-Eligibility for an E-2 treaty investor visa USA
+E-2 treaty investor requirements

 To be eligible for an E-2 visa, you must demonstrate the following:

 - you are a national of a country with which the US maintains a treaty of commerce and navigation.